 Haley Tietz

-Haley returns to Common Thread this year as the wash and pack manager.
-Having spent the last two seasons in the Hudson Valley managing a vegetable farm, they are glad to be back in CNY among friends.
+Haley returns to Common Thread this year as the assistant field manager.
 On the farm Haley finds satisfaction in creating efficient systems, repairing and maintaining tractors, and fraternizing with the perennial herbs.
 Outside of work you may find them knitting, doing collage, sewing, or reading science fiction with a cat on their lap.
 If they were a vegetable, they would be fennel.

 Dinah Gilbert